-The objective of the military training is to train reconnaissance teams for needs during exceptional conditions.
-The compositions of the reconnaissance teams include reserve officers that are trained as section leaders and reconnaissance unit forward observers and non-commissioned officers that are trained in other section tasks.
-Examples of a reconnaissance NCO's tasks include such tasks as wireless operator, fire control NCO, sniper and combat lifesaver.
-Those selected for rank and file training are trained as scouts or for tasks within a reconnaissance company's support and command elements.
+The objective of the military training is to train reconnaissance sections for needs during exceptional conditions.
+The compositions of the reconnaissance sections include reserve officers that are trained as section leaders and reconnaissance unit forward observers and noncommissioned officers that are trained in other section tasks.
+Examples of a reconnaissance NCO's tasks include such tasks as wireless operator, forward observer NCO, sniper and combat lifesaver.
+Those selected for rank and file training are trained as reconnaissance soldiers or for tasks within a reconnaissance company's support and command elements.

 The period of service is 347 or 165 days.
 Both the reserve officer and NCO courses are carried out at the Sports School.
-Leadership training is part of the athlete's path; through it the athlete strengthens and learns skills in teamwork, organisation and leadership.
+Leadership training is a natural part of the athlete's path; through it the athlete strengthens and learns skills in teamwork, organisation and leadership.
 Training on the courses is integrated with the sports training in a way that does not interrupt training and competition activities.